 - User retention (Google Play)

 The beginning of an app’s life in the app stores will determine where it will rank in the long run.
-So, use services such as App Annie to track your key app store statistics.
+You may want to use services such as App Annie to track your key app store statistics.

 Daily installs and their sources are the basic metrics a developer needs to track.
 No installs means no users, and no users means no revenue.